Intelligence Disruption Index

 Yuki Capital

 This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
-Data from BLS OEWS, FRED, Indeed Hiring Lab, arXiv, HuggingFace, CA DMV, Amazon public data, Counterpoint/Omdia, and sanand0/llmpricing.
+Data from BLS OEWS, FRED (BLS CPS, CES, Census BFS, CPI), Indeed Hiring Lab (CC-BY-4.0), METR, Anthropic Economic Index, arXiv, CA DMV, Amazon public data, Counterpoint/Omdia, Graphite/Surfer, Ahrefs, and sanand0/llmpricing.

 © 2026 Yuki Capital